** Internal Workers – Please log into your Workday account to apply **

 Diploma or transcripts on highest degree earned required.

 Minimum 1 year of current experience in acute care area of expertise/equivalent service area, 2 years preferred.
-Trauma nursing experience preferred.
+Critical Care unit and Trauma nursing experience preferred.

 Must challenge and successfully pass the Basic Dysrhythmia course curriculum within 21 days of hire.

-If new to ED, must successfully pass the ED Core Curriculum and complete required on-unit preceptorship.
+If new to critical care, must successfully pass the Critical Care Core Curriculum and complete required on-unit preceptorship.

 Basic computer skills/experience with computerized documentation systems required.